cjcrosley/virtual-futures-project/step2.md

 - Look for supplied planes.

 - Construct a grid of rectangles at planes supplied with:
+ - Extent X and Extent Y - The number of rectangles to construct in the grid in the X and Y-axis.
+Use the Base variable, just as we used Base to construct the overall dimension.
  - Size X and Size y -  The X and Y-axis dimensions of the rectangles to be created.
+Notice the similarities to the equation we used to construct the Community module.
+In this case, for each iteration we are creating a grid of rectangles with dimensions that will diminish with each iteration.

 $$
 SizeX= {Community\ Length \over {Base^{Count+1}}}